Warm Nights on a Slow Moving Train: Production

 Bob Ellis said the idea for the film came to Denny Lawrence as he and Ellis were travelling on a train and they wrote the script together.
 Ellis said "the idea was that each client would be some part of the Australian male".

+Ellis called the film "a mix of Pinter and Hitchcock.
+An erotic thriler - well, not too erotic, but somewhat thrilling."

 Ellis said funding of the film was dependent on casting Wendy Hughes, who he always thought was miscast, although he says her performance was excellent and she was a joy to work with.

 Release

 The film was greatly shortened by producer Ross Dimsey and Ellis described the making of the movie as one of the worst experiences of his life.
 Ellis:

 It was one of the best scripts I've ever written.
 We made the grave error of agreeing to let Dimsey produce it and then the worse error of moving the whole thing to Melbourne.
 So I was away from home.
 And there was this whole 10 BA set-up with shifty lawyers who, I didn't know, had kind of agreed to fire me at a certain point if I fulfilled certain expectations.
 Which I didn't.
 But I got fired quite late in the day and then 64 laughs, by my count, were removed.
 It wasn't meant to be funny, but it was a viable experience.
 I had Yuri Sokol shooting it.
 He's a wonderful cameraman but he's an awful bastard and he would sometimes light with candles...
 It was a nasty experience, as nasty as I've experienced.
 So it really ditched me as a director.
 Because it would have been - had my cut, which fortunately several people like Al Finney and Bob Weiss saw and said it would have been the best Australian film - had my cut survived and been shown (but it was burnt with our house), I would have then had a directing career not unlike that of, say, Simon Wincer where I would have had some credibility overseas and so on.